Culture of Bengal: Music

 Bengal has produced leading figures of Indian classical music, including Alauddin Khan, Ravi Shankar and Ali Akbar Khan.
 Common musical instruments include the sitar, tabla and sarod.
 The Baul tradition is a unique regional folk heritage.
 The most prominent practitioner was Lalon Shah.
 Other folk music forms include Gombhira, Bhatiali and Bhawaiya (Jhumur).
 Folk music in Bengal is often accompanied by the ektara, a one-stringed instrument.
 Other instruments include the dotara, dhol, bamboo flute, and tabla.
 Songs written by Rabindranath Tagore (Rabindra Sangeet) and Kazi Nazrul Islam (Nazrul geeti) are highly popular.
 Bangladesh is the center of Bangla rock, as well as indie, Sufi rock and fusion folk music.

 Theatre

-Bengali theater traces its roots to Sanskrit drama under the Gupta Empire in the 4th century CE.
+Bengali theatre traces its roots to Indian classical drama under the Gupta Empire in the 4th century CE.
 It includes narrative forms, song and dance forms, supra-personae forms, performance with scroll paintings, puppet theatre and the processional forms like the Jatra.